Bhagavad Gita Chapter 1 Verse 41 Meaning

 Available in 28 languages

-This verse from Chapter 1 of the Bhagavad Gita highlights a practical insight: O Krishna, by the prevalence of impiety, the women of the family become corrupt; and, when women are corrupted, O Varshenya (descendant of Vrishni), intermingling of castes arises.
+The Gita addresses moral crisis with characteristic directness here.
+O Krishna, by the prevalence of impiety, the women of the family become corrupt; and, when women are corrupted, O Varshenya (descendant of Vrishni), intermingling of castes arises.
+Within the broader arc of Chapter 1, this verse builds on Krishna's systematic exposition of grief.
+Shankaracharya emphasizes that this teaching is not merely contextual but universal.

 — Explained by the Nitya Team